TeamSTEPPS 2.0 Course Management Guide

 ___ In addition to name tags (e.g., stick-on), if training is being conducted to a larger group or to a group of individuals that all instructors do not know personally, name tents are recommended so that instructors may easily engage all participants in a personal manner.

 ___ If conducting a Master Trainer Course, consider space availability to conduct the Implementation Planning Workshop.
 Each team will require space to work and talk together about their Action Plan.
 This can involve reconfiguring tables within a single space or allowing teams to move to separate breakout rooms or other areas of the facility to work and talk together.

 As noted, the importance of precourse preparation is essential for effective training.
-There are also a number of activities that require completion just prior to delivering the course, during the course, and after the course.
+A number of activities require completion just prior to delivering the course, during the course, and after the course.
 This section discusses these activities.

 Several actions should be taken to ensure that training sessions go smoothly.
 The actions presented in the checklist that follows represent those that should be completed prior to the start of training on the day of the course.